 Holiday parties can start to blend together as the season heats up.
 Between work, friends, and family, every night could bring a new opportunity to celebrate.
-Give your get-together a memorable theme though and you’ll get your guests in the spirit of the season as soon as they receive their holiday invitation.
-You might even turn it into a memorable new tradition.
-Themes make party-planning decisions easy by inspiring (and narrowing down the options for) the decor, food, music, and dress code.
-Ahead, a few of our go-to ideas for a holiday party.
+Give your get-together a memorable theme, though, and you’ll get your party guest in the spirit of the season as soon as they receive their holiday invitation.
+You might even turn it into a memorable new holiday tradition.
+Themes make party-planning decisions easy by inspiring (and narrowing down the options for) the holiday decor, food, music, and dress code.
+Ahead, a few of our go-to ideas for a holiday party theme.

 Holiday party ideas for adults